mitanshu-patel/NexOrder.UserService/README.md

 ## 🛡 Security Restrictions

--   API access only via **API Management**
+- Azure Function App access is restricted by IP, allowing only the outbound IP of Azure API Management.
--   Direct public access disabled
+- Direct access to the function URL is blocked.
--   JWT validation through inbound APIM policy
+- CORS is configured to allow only the API Management origin.
--   Database access restricted via Managed Identity / AAD
+- All requests must go through Azure API Management.

--   Principle of least privilege enforced
+This ensures the authentication service is not publicly accessible and enforces secure access routing.

 ------------------------------------------------------------------------